 Elaf joined Social Inquiry in 2017, contributing to project implementation and design with her extensive experience in conducting quantitative and qualitative fieldwork.
 She brings the best from Sulaimaniya and Baghdad to Social Inquiry.
 Elaf oversees the formation and management of diverse teams of enumerators across Iraq as well as the organization of field operations.
 Previously, she worked as a field officer for the International Organization for Migration in Iraq.
 She graduated with a degree in Mechanical Engineering from Salahaddin University.

 Sogand is an Iranian-American researcher and media specialist with over six years of experience in the Middle East.
 Prior to moving to Erbil, she was pursuing a Master’s degree in History at the Institute for Humanities and Cultural Studies in Tehran and working as a media manager for See You in Iran.
 Her areas of interest include migration and gender studies, and she previously worked in outreach for Middle Eastern-American non-profits.
 Sogand received a B.A. in Comparative Literature and Middle East Studies from Fordham University in New York City.

 Dr. Sari Kouvo

 Co-Founder, Afghanistan Analysts Network, Professor of Law, Gotenburg University, Sweden

 Associate Professor, School of Politics and International Relations, Quaid-e Azam University, Islamabad, Pakistan

-Senior External Relations Officer, Rule of Law Collaborative, University of South Carolina
+Senior External Relation Officer, Rule of Law Collaborative, University of South Carolina